CiboAtlas/UNCORRELATED-TRACK-PROCESSING/Research-Programs/Experiment-no.1/README.md

 This program is best understood as a baseline or test generator for producing placeholder association outputs, rather than as a true UCTP algorithm to test how an initial program can evolve from the metrics the user defines in OpenEvolve.

+# Evaluator
+The program is evaluated by comparing its randomly generated observation groupings against the ground-truth reference groupings in the dataset.
+The evaluation file computes an F1 score between each reference track and the best matching output track based on shared observation IDs in sourcedData, and the final score is the average of these best-match F1 values.
+As a result, the program is judged on how closely its random track assignments resemble the true grouping of observations, rather than on physical orbit quality or state estimation accuracy.